josephestes/FileProcessing/README.md

 # FileProcessing

-This programs reads numbers from a file, processes them, and outputs the results to another file.
+This program reads a text file of numbers and outputs the following details to the user and a file:

+- Number count
+- Smallest number
+- Largest number
+- Average of numbers
+- Number of numbers within ranges of 0 - 9999, 10000 - 19999, and so on up to 99999

+## Features

+- Uses loops to read and process the input file
+- Outputs details to the user and a file

-## Usage/Examples
+## Example

 ```
 Number Count: 3687